puntorigen/code2prompt/templates/write-readme2.md

 Write the content in Markdown format.
 Use your analysis of the code to generate accurate and helpful content, but also explain things clearly for users who may not be familiar with the implementation details.

 Feel free to infer reasonable details if needed, but try to stick to what can be determined from the codebase itself.
-Let me know if you have any other questions as you're writing!

 ```json:schema
 {